keithagroves/agent-to-service/README.md

 ### A2S Registry

-A2S registries store capabilities and allow agents to discover them using semantic queries.
-Agents break down user queries into capabilities and execute them to fulfill requests.
+A2S registries enable semantic search and retrieval of capabilities.
+Agents can find and execute capabilities that match user intentions.

 **Example:**